 The Policy Circle

-The Policy Circle is a 501(c)(3) Illinois-based organization which aims to "brings together women in the same community to learn from fact-based research and strengthen their voices in public policy dialogue."
+The Policy Circle is a 501(c)(3) right-wing organization with ties to the Republican Party that describes its mission as bringing "together women in the same community to learn from fact-based research and strengthen their voices in public policy dialogue."
 The organization provides materials and discussion guidelines for "women in the same community to learn from fact-based research and strengthen their voices in public policy dialogue."
 The group claims to be "non-political" and "non-partisan" but admits to having a pro-free-market agenda.
 The idea for The Policy Circle came as a successor to Sylvie Légère's "Rose Friedman Society," named for Rose and Milton Friedman’s Free to Choose.
 Alongside Angela Braly and Kathryn Hubbard, Légère launched The Policy Circle in 2015.
-The organization claims to have 2,301 members from 30 different states as of June 2018.
+The organization claims to have 355 "circles" in 42 different states as of January 2021.

 News and Controversies

 In preparation for the November 3rd election of 2020, The Policy Circle hosted a webinar in October on "Understanding your Ballot" that reviewed voting resources from Ballotpedia and The Skimm.
 In response to a question from a circle member about the difference between absentee ballots and mail in ballots, Alison Prange, Vice President of External Relations at Ballotpedia, told viewers that "there's actually no consensus opinion that there is a functional difference between the two, but there are some individual states, Pennsylvania and Missouri, that treat the two differently... but this is an exception, probably more than the norm, and in the broader national discourse that we're witnessing first hand the terms are really used interchangeably and there's really not a distinguishing element in the vast majority of the states."